-So you're convinced of the environmental argument about going green and your fuel costs should plummet, but have you considered that insuring a green car may not be so straightforward?
+So you're convinced of the environmental argument about going green and your fuel costs should plummet, but worried insuring a green car may not be so straightforward?

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.